Brill-Noether loci: Abstract

 \section{Abstract}

 Brill-Noether loci ${\mathcal M}^r_{g,d}$ are those subsets of the moduli space ${\mathcal M}_g$ determined by the existence of a linear series of degree $d$ and dimension $r$.
-We provide a new proof of the non-emptiness of the loci when the expected codimension of the Brill-Noether loci satisfies $0< -\rho(g,r,d) \le g-2$.
-We show that for a generic point of a component of this locus, the Petri map is onto and the maximal rank conjecture for quadrics is satisfied.
-We also show that Brill-Noether loci of the same codimension are distinct when the codimension is not too large
+By looking at non-singular curves in a neighborhood of a special chain of elliptic curves, we provide a new proof of the non-emptiness of the Brill-Noether loci when the expected codimension satisfies $-g+r+1\le \rho(g,r,d)\le 0$ and prove that for a generic point of a component of this locus, the Petri map is onto.
+As an application, we show that Brill-Noether loci of the same codimension are distinct when the codimension is not too large, substantially generalizing the known result in codimensions 1 and 2.
+We also provide a new technique for checking that Brill-Noether loci are not included in each other.

-Let $C$ be a curve of genus $g$.
-The Brill-Noether locus $G^r_d(C)$ parameterizes linear series of degree $d$ and dimension $r$ on $C$.
-When the Brill-Noether number $\rho(g,r,d)\ge 0$, the Brill-Noether locus is non-empty on every curve and irreducible if the number is strictly positive.
-On the other hand, when the Brill-Noether number is negative, the locus is empty for $C$ generic but may be non-empty on special curves.
-One can then define ${\mathcal M}^r_{g,d}$ as the locus of curves that posses a $g^r_d$.